DLXPlugins/simple-comment-editing/readme.txt

 === Comment Edit Core - Simple Comment Editing ===
 Contributors: ronalfy
-Tags: comment editing, comments ,edit comments, reviews, Requires at least: 5.0
+Tags: comment editing, comments ,edit comments, reviews, Requires at least: 6.5
-Tested up to: 6.9
+Tested up to: 7.0
-Stable tag: 3.2.0
+Stable tag: 3.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Allow your users to edit their comments for a period of time.
+Adjust the comment timer and save some admin headaches.

 == Description ==